Rose Bay to Watsons Bay Walk, Including the Hermitage Foreshore Track

 In Watsons Bay, enjoy a well deserved lunch at any of the cafe’s, rest up in Robertson Park and enjoy the views at The Gap.

-If you feel like more hiking and exploring, go ahead and try the Watsons Bay walk around South Head.
+If you feel like more hiking and exploring, go ahead and try the Watsons Bay walk around South Head, one of the most popular walking tracks in Sydney.

 The walk from Rose Bay to Watsons Bay is relatively long but it’s a reasonably flat and easy track.
 It won’t get as busy as, for example, the Bondi to Bronte walk, but the views, secluded beaches and parks make this walk one of the best in Sydney.